Vyral/base-template/_posts/2018-07-11-how-to-build-long-term-wealth-by-investing-in-real-estate.md

 Now that that market is beginning to sway in favor of sellers, this is a question I’m hearing all the time. **The answer actually depends on your goals.**

 People who flip houses generally do so on the side.
 It isn’t typically a primary income source.
-By the time they pay tax on their returns, they’re left with a net profit that probably doesn’t resemble what you’d see on HGTV.
+By the time they pay taxes on their returns, they’re left with a net profit that probably doesn’t resemble what you’d see on HGTV.

 However, if you’re willing to quit everything else you do, you can make flipping houses a full-time career.
-To be successful, though, **you will need to develop a lead generation strategy, a marketing plan, and have a number of other systems and resources in place.** Yet, like in any other industry, only the top percent of those who follow this career path will a high level of success.
+To be successful, though, **you will need to develop a lead generation strategy, a marketing plan, and have a number of other systems and resources in place.** Yet, like in any other industry, only the top percent of those who follow this career path will reach a high level of success.

 {% include pullquote.html %}